rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

 ### 4.1.3 Relationships

-`Relationships` are connections among two or more entity sets. for isntance, if *Movies* and *Stars* are two entity sets, we could have a relationship *Stars-in* that connects movies and stars.
+`Relationships` are connections among two or more entity sets. for instance, if *Movies* and *Stars* are two entity sets, we could have a relationship *Stars-in* that connects movies and stars.

 While `binary relationships`, those between two entity sets, are by far the most common type of relationship, the E/R model allows relationships ti involve any number of entity sets.